Effective as of: June 21, 2021

 If you have any questions or comments on this policy, you can:

 2. The information we collect about you and how we use it

 We need to collect and use certain Personal Data to provide the Services to you and fulfil the promises we make to you in the Terms of Service:

 - When you sign up for our Services you give us Personal Data voluntarily by providing it to us, for example when you sign up for an account.
 We collect and use that information in order to authenticate you when you register an account and use the Services, to make sure you are eligible and able to receive the Services, and so that you receive the correct version of the Services.
-That information includes the in-game username you choose to use on our Services, and internal account IDs that we assign to your account.
+That information includes your age, the in-game username you choose to use on our Services, and internal account IDs that we assign to your account.

 - If you choose to link your Google account to the Services, we will collect your Google email address and an authentication token provided by Google.

 - If you choose to link your Facebook account to the Services, we will collect a unique user ID provided by Facebook and, if permitted by you, your Facebook registered email address.

 - If you choose to link your Apple account to the Services, we will collect your email address on file with your Apple ID account or a private relayed email address if you use the Hide My Email option provided by Apple.